microsoft/api-extractor.com-website/pages/messages/ae-different-release-tags.md

 function Size(width: number, height: number): Size {
     return { width, height };
 }

+// Warning: This symbol has another declaration with a different release tag.
 ```

 In the example above, the `Size` symbol has an interface declaration that is marked as `@public`, but a function